 I received the bachelor and master degrees in Control Engineering with highest honors from "Sapienza", University of Rome, in 2007 and 2009, respectively.
 I also received the "Academic Excellence Award" from Sapienza in 2009.
 In 2013, I received the PhD title in Information and Communication Technologies from University of Nice Sophia Antipolis, with a thesis prepared at INRIA Sophia Antipolis, France, under the supervision of Tarek Hamel, and Claude Samson.
 The PhD program was jointly with Sapienza, university of Rome, so I also received a PhD in Control Engineering from “Sapienza".

 Since August 2017, I am a research scientist leading the Dynamic Interaction Control lab at IIT.
 Our research can be decomposed into three research axes: bipedal-locomotion, physical-human-robot-interaction, and aerial-humanoid-robotics.
-The young, dynamic, and highly motivated team is composed of twelve persons.
+The young, dynamic, and highly motivated team is composed of 25 persons.

 From 2015 to August 2017 I have been a senior postdoc within the Dynamic Interaction Control Lab.
 I have beed coordinating four PhD students.